 How does change distribution of first serve percentage (FSP) and First serve winning (FSW) for winning and losing player?

 As seen on the density plot, when player win the match, player’s first serve percentage is increase.
 Therefore, first serve percentage can be effective for winning the match.
 Similarly, box plot of FSP show that winner player has more FSW than loser one.
-So, having more FSW can the result.
+So, having more FSW can affect the result.

 For confirmatory data analysis for this reasearch question, two paired t-test can be conduct too.
-As seen on the t-test result, mean of FSP.1 is changed significantly when result change. t-tests for FSP.2 and FSW.2 are like FSP.1 and FSP.2, t-test resuşts can be seen on r code file.
+As seen on the t-test result, mean of FSP.1 is changed significantly when result change. t-tests for FSP.2 and FSW.2 are like FSP.1 and FSP.2, t-test results can be seen on r code file.

 ## [1] "Two-sample t-test for First Serve Percentage (FSP.1):"